jessetane/registrar/readme.md

 ## Testing
 This module includes an abstract test suite that aims to make implementing and testing storage backends straightforward.
 Each group of tests requires an isolated environment, so a storage implementation's tests should look something like this:

-> Note that in order to verify consistency during testing, storage implementations need to expose a special method `getIdentityCount`.

 ```javascript
 require('registrar/test')(createDatabase)